bcgov/protected-lands-and-waters-indicator/README.md

 ### Code

-There are four core scripts that are required for the analysis, they need to be run in order:
+There are four core scripts that are required for the analysis; they need to be run in order:

 -   `01_load.R` - unzips the data files in the data folder
 -   `02_clean.R` - cleans and prepares the spatial data for analysis, especially resolving overlaps among types of protected area designations